oscarmoore38/PID-Controller-STM32/README.md

 That led to my next question: doesn't polling the ISRFlags make my timing non-deterministic?
 I started to think about what actually needs to be determinsitc in my program.
 It came down to two things: timing and encoder counts.

 For timing, I don't think a delta approach I was doing on my Arduino is needed here.
 On the Arduino I was calculating interval duration manually inside loop(), so tracking elapsed time made sense.
-On the STM32, a dedicated timer is handling that job and firing the interrupt at an exact fixed interval, so instead, I just defined a global fixed timing variable, ```uint8_t TimeDT```, in my main file for the PID calculations to use.
+On the STM32, a dedicated timer is handling that job and firing the interrupt at an exact fixed interval, so instead, I just defined a global fixed timing variable, ```float TimeDTSec```, in my main file for the PID calculations.
 For encoder counts, my ISR pulls them directly from Timers 2 and 5 using a delta approach, tracking the last known count and passing ```current - last``` to main.

 I do want to acknowledge that main polling a flag may introduce a little jitter.
 It might, for example, act at 82ms instead of 80ms.
 That said, I wasn't doing anything fundamentally different on the Arduino.
 I was calculating timing intervals with millis(), polling them in loop(), and waiting for the interval to elapse, and that worked fine.
 I think the same applies here.
 If this were a true industrial automation project with tight control requirements it might not be acceptable.
 But for a personal project, I think it's ok.
 Everything that actually drives RPM calculation and PID output is captured deterministically in the ISR.
 Main just does the math with those values, whenever it sees the flag.